microsoft/nni/docs/HowToDebug.md

 ![](img/trial_error.jpg)

-As it shows, every trial has a log path.
+As it shows, every trial has a log path, where you can find trial'log and stderr.